Tolomosa Formation

-The Tarija Formation is a Pleistocene-age geologic formation found near Tarija, Bolivia.
+The Tolomosa Formation, formerly known as the Tarija Formation, is a Pleistocene-age geologic formation found near Tarija, Bolivia.

 Background

 Fossils of numerous large herbivorous mammals have been discovered, including toxodonts like Toxodon platensis, glyptodonts, ground sloths, and litopterns such as Macrauchenia patachonica.
 Numerous carnivorous mammals have been found, including Smilodon populator, Arctotherium tarijense, and Protocyon tarijensis.
+The uppermost portion of the formation is dated to the earliest Middle Pleistocene, dated to approximately 0.76±0.03 Ma and 0.72± 0.12 M based on Uranium–lead dating and helium dating respectively.